MAKE GOOD AND

 Now I can get to work...

 But the isn't, which is also the nothing, always returns.
 The creeping thing of the desert comes home soon after the gentle months of fall and spring have passed.
-And it's not the summer nothing that speaks loudest, but the cold and quiet empty of winter that tells the more terrible story of empty and night.
-It's the winter solitude there at Siberia, and beyond Siberia in the surrounding mountains, which leaves an impression requiring no words, which cannot adequately be put to words, which cares not for words, which is incapable of caring even, or of being, or of every existing, ever.
+And it is not the summer nothing that speaks loudest, but the cold and quiet empty of winter that tells the more terrible tale of empty and night.
+It is the winter solitude there at Siberia, and beyond Siberia in the surrounding mountains, which leaves an impression requiring no words, which cannot adequately be put to words, which cares not for words, which is incapable of caring even, or of being, or of ever existing, ever.
 This is the thing I go to the desert for.
-This is the thing which I do not want but which I can no longer not perceive.
+This is the thing which I do not want but which I can no longer fail to perceive.